City guide

 Waterfront, Boating & the Crystal Coast

 The White Oak River is the spine of Swansboro’s real estate story: sound-side breezes, marsh views, and routes toward the ICW.
 Boaters reach fishing grounds, sandbars, and Bogue Inlet with planning; anglers and paddlers use public access points and local marinas.
-For beach days, Emerald Isle on Bogue Banks delivers barrier-island oceanfront and family beaches a short drive away—ideal for comparing riverfront primary residences with beach second homes in the same search.
+For beach days, Emerald Isle on Bogue Banks delivers barrier-island oceanfront and public beaches a short drive away—ideal for comparing riverfront primary residences with beach second homes in the same search.

 Hammocks Beach State Park (Bear Island ferry and mainland trails) is a regional draw for day trips and outdoor recreation near the Swansboro area.
 Understanding flood zones, wind insurance, and dock or bulkhead considerations is part of buying confidently here—topics we cover in coastal property guidance and our flood zones & coastal buying overview.